 This year, the college is offering a new service to those interested in a walking tour of the display, a free park and ride service through Red Apple Transit.
 The trolley leaves from Piedra Vista High School and runs from 6-8 p.m.

 College President Toni Pendergrass, the Board of Trustees, Mayor Tommy Roberts and state, county and city officials will lead the first trolley through the display, Sterling-Penn said.

 "I would say as far as walking or driving, it's a much more beautiful walking," she said.
-"There's a lot of energy you don't get

 People who will walk can also park in the Quality Center for Business or Child and Family Development Center lots, accessible by traveling south on College Boulevard from Pinon Hills Boulevard.